violet133/gemini-proxy/README.md

 ## 🚀 Deployment Guide

-We highly recommend using Vercel for a quick and easy one-click deployment.
+We highly recommend using Docker + Claw Cloud for a quick and easy one-click deployment.

 ### Vercel
 >[!CAUTION]